tjonker97/alx-low_level_programming/0x00-hello_world/README.md

 3. A script that compiles a C file and creates an executable named cisfun.
 4. Printing text using the puts function
 5. Printing texts using the printf
+6. A C program that prints the size of various types on the computer it is compiled and run on.